-On February 4, 1974, Patty Hearst, the 19-year-old daughter of newspaper publisher Randolph Hearst, is kidnapped from her apartment in Berkeley, California, by two black men and a white woman, all three of whom are armed.
-Her fiance, Stephen Weed, was beaten and tied up along with a neighbor who tried to help.
+On February 4, 1974, Patty Hearst, the 19-year-old granddaughter of newspaper publisher William Randolph Hearst, is kidnapped from her apartment in Berkeley, California, by three armed strangers.
+Her fiancee, Stephen Weed, was beaten and tied up along with a neighbor who tried to help.
 Witnesses reported seeing a struggling Hearst being carried away blindfolded, and she was put in the trunk of a car.
 Neighbors who came out into the street were forced to take cover after the kidnappers fired their guns to cover their escape.

 In April, however, the situation changed dramatically when a surveillance camera took a photo of Hearst participating in an armed robbery of a San Francisco bank, and she was also spotted during a robbery of a Los Angeles store.
 She later declared, in a tape sent to the authorities, that she had joined the SLA of her own free will.